superduper-io/superduper/README.md

 ---
 ## What is SuperDuperDB?

-🔮 SuperDuperDB is not another database, it in-fact **"super-dupers"** your existing preferred database.
+🔮 **SuperDuperDB** is not another database, it in-fact **"super-dupers" your existing preferred database**.
 SuperDuperDB is a general-purpose AI development and deployment framework for integrating any AI models and APIs directly with your existing data infrastructure, including real-time inference, model training and vector search.
 SuperDuperDB eliminates the need for complex MLOps pipelines and specialized vector databases, enabling you to build end-to-end AI applications only using Python!

 - Generative AI & LLM-Chat
 - Vector Search